cakephp/docs/en/development/routing.rst

         '#' => 'top'
     ));

-    // will generate a url like.
+    // will generate a URL like.
     /posts/index?page=1#top

 .. _redirect-routing: